-- Seaport NOI totaled a loss of \$2.4 million in the current quarter, a \$1.8 million increase in the loss compared to a loss of \$0.7 million in the prior-year period.
-This change was primarily due to fewer private events, the absence of certain restaurant concepts in the current year, and COVID-related recoveries in the prior year, partially offset by an increase in rental revenue at the Tin Building. - Seaport NOI excludes the impact of the Company's equity ownership interest in the Tin Building by Jean-Georges managed business.
-Tin Building by Jean-Georges NOI was a loss of \$9.6 million in the current quarter and a loss of \$5.6 million in the prior-year period.
+- During the third quarter of 2023, the Company recorded an impairment charge related to the Seaport segment.
+Refer to Note 4 Impairment for additional information. - Seaport NOI totaled a loss of \$0.9 million in the current quarter, a \$2.5 million decrease compared to income of \$1.6 million in the prior-year period.
+This change was primarily due to the absence of certain restaurant concepts, fewer private events, and poor weather conditions in the current year, and COVID-related recoveries in the prior year, partially offset by an increase in rental revenue at the Tin Building. - Seaport NOI excludes the impact of the Company's equity ownership interest in the Tin Building by Jean-Georges managed business.
+Tin Building by Jean-Georges NOI was a loss of \$8.1 million in the current quarter and a loss of \$11.4 million in the prior-year period.
 This includes Tin Building rental expense which commenced in the third quarter of 2022.
 See Seaport segment discussion for additional detail.